How Jimi Hendrix Got Fired Halfway Through His First Gig

 Of course, things worked out pretty well for Hendrix once he started his solo career — and while this show remains a little-discussed footnote in an amazing legacy, novelist Lily Brett may have opened a window into his feelings about the firing in her novel Lola Bensky, a semi-autobiographical book that drew on Brett's own experiences as a teen music writer to tell the story of a young girl who rubs shoulders with some of rock's biggest stars.

-"It didn't go well," laughs Hendrix in the book after telling Lola that his first gig was in the basement of a synagogue.
+"It didn't go well," Hendrix recalled in the book.
 "I was fired between sets. ...
 I was trying to play from my soul, and the other band members thought I was showing off."